LolaLollipop/il-guide/README.md

 }
 ```
 the big difference is that when you're accessing a property, you're actually calling a method that returns a value. so, we have to use `call` or `callvirt` (for properties on static classes and instances respectively). so to access String in our example, we do `callvirt get_String()`. something important to note is that this won't actually be how we'll access properties when we write our transpiler using harmony (since we can't directly reference get/set accessors), this is just how it's done in actual il.
+#### REVIEW!!!!
+- ldarg_X loads an argument/parameter 0-3 for a method, ldarg_S (index) loads an argument/parameter at any index
+- in instance methods ldarg_0 loads the current instance, equivalent to `this`
+- we use call to call static methods, and callvirt to call instance methods (popping the instance from the stack)
+- fields have no accessors (get/set), but properties do
+- we use lfdld for instance fields (popping the instance from the stack) and ldsfld for static fields
 ## time to ACTUALLY write the transpiler
 our mission throughout this will be to <ins>make it so that tutorials can hear the scp chat</ins>.